-Replace your inefficient windows and doors with energy-efficient products (Energy Star rated) with double or triple pane glass, a frame that increases their insulating capacity and multiple weatherstripping.
+Replace the inefficient windows and doors with energy-efficient products (Energy Star rated) with double or triple pane glass, a frame that increases their insulating capacity and multiple weatherstripping.

-3-Install or replace your heating and ventilation systems:
+3-Install or replace the heating and ventilation systems:

-Install or replace your heating and ventilation systems, if their age or a change in the heating requirements justifies it…
+Install or replace the heating and ventilation systems, if their age or a change in the heating requirements justifies it.

-Once you are comfortable with the overall insulation of your home, changing a heating and ventilation system can save a lot of energy.
-At the same time, you will also reduce your energy expenses.
+Once you are comfortable with the overall insulation of the home, changing a heating and ventilation system can save a lot of energy.
+At the same time, it will also reduce your energy expenses.